vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-digital-twins.md

     You should be able to see that the **fanAlert**, **temperatureAlert** and **humidityAlert** properties have been updated.

-At this point, the data ingestion from device (in this case a device simulator) into ADT has been demonstrated.
+At this point, the data ingestion from device (in this case a device simulator) into Azure Digital Twins has been demonstrated.
 The next exercise will demonstrate how telemetry can be streamed to Time Series Insights (TSI).

-### Exercise 8 - Connect ADT to TSI
+### Exercise 8 - Connect Azure Digital Twins to TSI

 In this exercise, you will complete the final part of the proof-of-concept - streaming the device telemetry sent from the Cheese Cave Device sensor-th-0055 via the simulator, through Azure Digital Twins to Time Series Insights.

 > **NOTE**: The setup script for this lab created the Azure Storage Account, Time Series Insights Environment and Access Policy that will be used during this exercise.

-Routing event data from ADT to TSI is achieved by the following basic flow:
+Routing event data from Azure Digital Twins to TSI is achieved by the following basic flow:

-* ADT publishes notification events to an Event Hub (adt2func)
+* Azure Digital Twins publishes notification events to an Event Hub (adt2func)
 * An Azure Function is triggered by events from the adt2func Event Hub, creates a new event for TSI, adds a partition key and published to another Event Hub (func2tsi)
 * TSI subscribes to events published to the func2tsi Event Hub.

-In order to implement this flow, the following resources must be created (in addition to ADT and TSI):
+In order to implement this flow, the following resources must be created (in addition to Azure Digital Twins and TSI):

 * An Azure Function
 * An Event Hub Namespace
-* Two Event Hubs - one for events from ADT to the Azure Function, another for events from the Azure Function for TSI.
+* Two Event Hubs - one for events from Azure Digital Twins to the Azure Function, another for events from the Azure Function for TSI.

 The Azure function can serve a number of purposes: